-Intangible Assets
+Intangible assets

-Total intangible additions during 2023 were £1.0m (2022: £1.9m), with £0.4m (2022: £1.2m) being on technology spend and £0.6m (2022: £0.7m) on product development.
-Technology spend relates to continued investment on the warehouse management system and ecommerce platform, and product development spend in relation to a number of elite and commercial products across both brands.
+Total intangible additions during 2024 were £0.8m (2023: £1.0m), with £0.5m (2023: £0.4m) being on technology spend and £0.3m (2023: £0.6m) on product development.
+Technology spend relates to continued investment on the warehouse management system and ecommerce platform, and product development spend in relation to a number of elite and commercial products across both brands including the development of our new Hydro+ range.